apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

 ### Wild card subscriptions

-MQTT addresses are hierarchical much like a file system, and use "/" charactor to separate heirarchical levels.
+MQTT addresses are hierarchical much like a file system, and use "/" character to separate hierarchical levels.
-Subscribers are able to subscribe to specific topics or to whole branches of a heirarchy.
+Subscribers are able to subscribe to specific topics or to whole branches of a hierarchy.

 To subscribe to branches of an address hierarchy a subscriber can use wild cards.

 There are 2 types of wild card in MQTT:

  * "#" Multi level wild card.
-Adding this wild card to an address would match all branches of the address heirarchy under a specified node.
+Adding this wild card to an address would match all branches of the address hierarchy under a specified node.
 For example:  /uk/#  Would match /uk/cities, /uk/cities/newcastle and also /uk/rivers/tyne.
  Subscribing to an address "#" would result in subscribing to all topics in the broker.
 This can be useful, but should be done so with care since it has significant performance implications.